bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 If you are careful you may have noticed that in your system you do not have any `/var/mail/root` or `/var/spool/mail/root` file.

-So it seems that the `root` user does not receive any email.
+This suggests that the `root` user does not receive emails directly.

 Also, if you try to send an email as `root` to the local `root` user it may be received by an other user, here is an example.